 End of Second Phase, Day 21.
 All products are shown to the public at a project expo.

-Before taking this course, you must have completed all of the following three courses.
+Before taking this course, you must have completed all of the following (updated on 2020-02-26):

 - ID1018 Programming I (or an equivalent course)

-- The Course work (ARBA) in ID1020 Algorithms and data structures (or an equivalent course)
+- The Course work (ARBA) in ID1020 Algorithms and data structures (or equivalent)

 - IS1200 Computer Hardware Engineering (or an equivalent course)

-Note: "completed" means you finished each listed course, and received a passing grade recorded in the Ladok documentation system.
+Note: "completed" means you finished each listed course or part of course, and received a passing grade recorded in the Ladok documentation system.